M Idioms

 - unethical or illegal activity, cheating

-mop the floor up with (someone)
+mop the floor with (someone)

-- beat up someone
+- to beat up someone

 mope around

-- go about in a depressed state
+- to move around in a sad or depressed state

-more Idioms
+More Idioms

 more and more